kmelve/gitbook-plugin-typekit/README.md

 ## How to use

 Add configuration to your `book.json`.
-You'll find your Typekit Kit ID in the Typekit Editor in _Embed Code_.
+You'll find your Typekit Kit ID in the Typekit Editor under the _Embed Code_ link>.

     "plugins": ["typekit@1.0.0"],
     pluginsConfig: {